Pacific scholar's dedication to Women's Health wins awards

-Dr Karaponi Okesene-Gafa hopes to build greater health awareness for Māori and Pacific women.
+Dr Karaponi Okesene-Gafa looks to build greater health awareness for Māori and Pacific women.

 Karaponi Okesene-Gafa